mirosimo/spring-examples/user-role/USER-ROLE.md

 Theese extra fields have sense for one particular combination of User and Role

 Password of User is encrypted.
+First is needed add some roles to system.
+Than by adding new user could be assigned to this user one or more roles.
+Role,